studenttak/modules/0423/mdModule.md

 ### Remove a module

 To remove a module, navigate to the directory of the module (usually a number, such as `0279`).
 Click `...`, then click "Delete directory".
-You also need to confirm with clicking "Commit changes..."
+You also need to confirm by clicking "Commit changes..."
 A new dialog box asks for one more confirmation with an optional description.

 ### Add a module

 To add a new module, first navigate to the root of the repo.
-The URL of the root fo the repo is `github.com/<username>/<repo>`.
+The URL of the root of the repo is `github.com/<username>/<repo>`.

 Click the `+` icon, then "Create a new file".